Easy Traeger Smoked Pulled Pork Butt Recipe – Best BBQ

 Using a Meat Thermometer to Ensure Perfect Doneness

 During the smoking process, the pork butt undergoes a slow transformation as the flavors develop and the collagen breaks down, resulting in tender, pull-apart meat.
-To ensure that the pork reaches the ideal level of doneness, you'll want to reach an internal temperature of around 200°F (93°C).
+To ensure that the pork reaches the ideal level of doneness, you’ll want to reach an internal temperature of around 200°F (93°C) in the thickest part of the meat.

-When the pork butt approaches the target temperature, it's essential to start monitoring its progress regularly.
-Insert the meat thermometer into the thickest part of the pork, avoiding contact with any bones, as they can give a false reading.
-Slowly insert the thermometer into the meat until the tip is in the center, and take note of the temperature reading.
+When the pork butt approaches 200 degrees F, it’s essential to start monitoring its progress regularly.
+Insert the meat thermometer into the thickest part of the pork.
+Slowly insert the thermometer into the meat until the tip is in the center.

 “The Stall”